‘The Vampire Diaries’ Series Finale Was Supposed To Have A Special Proposal

 Fans were also disappointed that some of the earlier characters didn’t get to appear.
 Joseph Morgan, who plays Klaus, was meant to deliver the check to Caroline for the boarding school by hand.
 He couldn’t make it due to scheduling conflicts, so the letter was used instead.
 Malese Jow, who played Anna, was also requested, but scheduling conflicts meant that she couldn’t return.

-The Vampire Diaries series finale wasn’t perfect but it is very hard to get a fine balance.
+The Vampire Diaries series finale wasn’t perfect, but it is very hard to get a fine balance.
 There is a Delena proposal on the cutting room floor and maybe it will make its way to the DVD boxset.
 The Vampire Diaries Season 8 will be available on Netflix on March 18, 2017.

 [Featured Image by Matt Winkelmeyer/Getty Images]